ROglesby92/Zigzag-Blitz/README.md

-https://roglesby92.github.io/Zigzag-Blitz// <-- Link to game demo online through WEBGL
+# https://roglesby92.github.io/Zigzag-Blitz// <-- Link to game demo online through WEBGL

 Full online game WebGL version of Zigzag Blitz ZigzagBlitz
 Play one of 6 vehicles in the game

-# Click to start
+## Click to start

-# Click to change direction (Will change direction automatically left right or forward based on tile)
+## Click to change direction (Will change direction automatically left right or forward based on tile)

-# Press Space bar to use ability
+## Press Space bar to use ability

-Speed Bike - speed boost

-Hoverboard - jump

-and more
+### Daily reward is for mobile users only

+# Links to app store downloads

 Collecting speed buffs also increases your point gain, as does using using your ability for some vehicles